 changes identified include greater customer orientation and demands for quality,

 new legislation, "de-layering" and the very rapid development of new technologies

 within both offices and factories.
 The evidence suggests that the work of managers

 is becoming continually more demanding and increasingly difficult.

 Part four provides a range of very detailed appendices in support of the main text.

 |Item Type:||Thesis (PhD)|

-|Research Areas:||Business > Leadership, Work and Organisations
+|Research Areas:||A. > Business School > Leadership, Work and Organisations

 |Date Deposited:||23 Jun 2010 12:12|